JoaoVitorBracale/fatect-news/README.md

 ### The article

+Please see our notebook-based article via [this link](https://nbviewer.jupyter.org/github/BrunoComitre/fatect-news/blob/master/tcc.ipynb) to Nbviewer. (brazillian portuguese only)

 ### Launching the code associated with this research on a [binderhub](https://github.com/jupyterhub/binderhub) instance.

 [Binderhub](https://github.com/jupyterhub/binderhub) uses [repo2docker](https://github.com/jupyter/repo2docker) for launching and serving the computational environments.
 The list below contains the known binderhub instances.